-CE 510 Probability in Civil Engineering

-Other courses may be approved by Department Advisor
+- CE 510 Probability in Civil Engineering - Other courses may be approved by Department Advisor

-10.3 Major Requirements and Elective Courses
+10.2.1 Major Requirements and Elective Courses

-Major requirements and electives courses are approved by the student's academic advisor and checked and confirmed by the Director of Graduate Studies Committee.
+Major requirements and elective courses are approved by the student's academic advisor, and checked and confirmed by the Director of Graduate Studies Committee.
 Representative courses are listed below by specialization.